 If you’ve been searching for that special beach where you can relax while also enjoying the peacefulness of stepping away from the bustle of city life, then you may want to check out the Huatulco region at Oaxaca, where you will find some of the best beaches in Mexico.

-Even though Huatulco is a concurred spot, its vibe feels more peaceful than any other beach in Mexico.
+Even though Huatulco is a crowded spot, its vibe feels more peaceful than any other beach in Mexico.
 If you want to enjoy a beach without noise or a large crowd, this is the place.
 The top 5 beaches at Huatulco that we recommend you visit are Santa Cruz, La Entrega, Chahué, Órgano, and San Agustín.

 Looking for things to do in Huatulco besides swimming and enjoying the beach is easy, as there are many adventures you can do in the actual waters.
 For instance, there are certain months of the year when you can see the marvelous Mexican sea life at Huatulco’s beaches.